CLEconomides/RVQE/README.md

 No external datasets are necessary; the implemented ones can be elected with the `--dataset` switch.
 Some datasets for memorizing sequences require a certain batch size or number of shards or combinations thereof; the program will complain if this is manually set to something invalid (e.g., `--dataset simple-seq` makes the QRNN learn precisely two sequences, so the setup is such that either `--num-shards 2 ... --batch-size 1` or `--num-shards 1 ... --batch-size 2` is allowed).
 Most datasets do not have such a restriction.

 For MNIST, the batch size indicates how many samples _of each digit_ are presented.

+## Experiments

+The root folder contains more experiments than were run for the paper.
+Many of them perform grid search over parameter ranges, or seeds, to get statistics on learning performance.
+They are often set up to match a certain cluster, so modify to suit your needs before execution.
+Training data produced with them was used directly in producing the datasets under `./results/`, and the best MNIST models are collected in `./results/best/`, to be evaluated on their respective test sets in the `./notebooks/` folder.